 Revolutionaries Must Fight Crimes Against Wimmin

-I recently thumbed through (a hand me down) magazine type news letter entitled Under Lock and Key, Sept./Oct.
-Issue 2018, No. #64, and had an overwhelming inspiration to write pledging my allegiance to your cause, and to make comment on some of the articles I read concerning offenses against women/girls.
+I recently thumbed through a hand-me-down Under Lock & Key.
+It was the September/October 2018 issue, No. 64, and had an overwhelming inspiration to write pledging my allegiance to your cause, and to make comment on some of the articles I read concerning offenses against women/girls.

 Mostly targeted to those of which appeared to be attempting to justify their actions with the phrase "consensual" sex with under-aged girls.
-I just hope my thoughts and writings will be readily accepted as those of others written!
+I just hope my thoughts and writings will be as readily accepted as those of others written!

 Crimes against women are the most cowardly atrocious acts one can do.
 Especially when it involves violent forcible rapes, on down to taking advantage of under-aged girls, and I am ashamed and humiliated to be a man during instances as these!

 I don't write from a dark hateful place neither in a negative energy, but must say, if you are going to stand for a cause, especially a cause such as the revolutionary one, stand tall and with integrity.